jspecify/jspecify/docs/docs/spec.md

     nullness operator of the `Object` bound is `UNION_NULL`.

--   When the JLS refers to the same type `T` on both sides of a rule, the rule applies if and only if this spec defines the 2 types to be the [same type].
+-   When the JLS refers to the same type `T` on both sides of a rule, the rule applies if and only if this spec defines the two types to be the [same type].

 **Some-world version:** The rules are the same except that the requirement for "`UNION_NULL`" is loosened to "`UNION_NULL` or `UNSPECIFIED`."